12 Dos and Don'ts of Keeping Chickens

 DO make sure your birds always have clean water, so keep it unfrozen in winter and don't allow algae build-up in summer.
 Keep it free of debris and poo.

-DO give them access to layers pellets in a feeder all the time, mixed corn is a treat.
+DO give them access to layers pellets in a feeder all the time, mixed corn is an afternoon treat.

 DO check the house regularly for Red Mite particularly the perch ends - with a torch is best.